Month 12, Day 4, Friday 3:45 p.m.

 “Another gang with no love for the Morrows.
 The leader would like to meet with you.
 Or, to be more specific, he would like to meet with the Raven Queen,” Oliver said, lifting one side of his mouth in a half-smile that lacked real amusement.

 He reached into his pocket and pulled out a folded piece of paper.
-It was another wanted poster with an evil version of her face drawn on it, glaring out underneath a hood.
+It was another wanted poster displaying an evil version of her face glaring out underneath a hood.
 Only this time, the caption said, ‘Alias: The Raven Queen.
 Dangerous practitioner of Forbidden Magics.
 Flee on sight.
 Report any information to law enforcement.
 Reward for information leading to arrest: Five hundred gold crowns.’

 “Flee on sight?” she muttered.
 Five hundred gold crowns was more than many poor families made in a year.
 It seemed they were taking her more seriously after her recent appearance.
-Even the most copper-hating or loyal people might be swayed.
+Even the most copper-hating or loyal person might be swayed by such a large bounty.

 Oliver folded the paper away and tucked it back into his pocket.
 “I’ll let you consider the meeting when you are more lucid.
 There will be incentives.”